nhahn/search-track/README.md

 ### Style

 The application features, and heavily uses, Promies per the [Bluebird](https://github.com/petkaantonov/bluebird) library.
 This means that most functions built out in this application return a promise for their operations, rather than featuring a callback.
-Additionally, many of the Chrome APIs have been wrapper, and feature promisified versions (specifically, [tabs](https://developer.chrome.com/extensions/tabs), [sessions](https://developer.chrome.com/extensions/sessions), [history](https://developer.chrome.com/extensions/history), and [windows](https://developer.chrome.com/extensions/windows)).
+Additionally, many of the Chrome APIs have been wrapped, and feature promisified versions (specifically, [tabs](https://developer.chrome.com/extensions/tabs), [sessions](https://developer.chrome.com/extensions/sessions), [history](https://developer.chrome.com/extensions/history), and [windows](https://developer.chrome.com/extensions/windows)).
 For more information on how to use promises, please see the [Bluebird API documentation](https://github.com/petkaantonov/bluebird/blob/master/API.md).

 ### Pieces
 The application is divided into two working parts.
-A background service that manages the searches, and a front-end companion that provides some real-time information from the service.
+A background service that manages the tabs, pages, searches, etc., and a front-end companion that provides some real-time information from the service.

 #### DB APIs
  In order to manage the large amount of information this application records, we use a flavor of [IndexDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) called Dexie.js.
 All of the files associated with the db api can be found in the `assets/js/api` folder.
 The various tables and keys are setup in `dbApi.coffee` file.
 Additionally, for each table, there is a Javascript class defined, with various instance and class methods.
 These are: